Quick Start#

 Note

 Most operations available on the CLI are also available in the SDK.
-For users getting familiar with the Automate service, we recommend starting off with the CLI interface.
+For users getting familiar with the Flows service, we recommend starting off with the CLI interface.

-All CLI and SDK operations invoking Globus Automate services require authentication.
+All CLI and SDK operations invoking Globus automation services require authentication.

 When using the SDK, all operations require that authentication be provided in the form of Globus Authorizers.

-Upon first interaction with any Globus Automate service via the CLI, a
+Upon first interaction with any Globus automation service via the CLI, a

 text prompt will appear directing the user to a web URL where they can proceed